pr4besh/JavaScript-Manual-For-Beginners/08-Control-Flow.md

 }
 ```

-- TypeError: We face such error when the value is not of expected type.
+- `TypeError`: We face such error when the value is not of expected type.

 ```js
 const num = 5;